• HOME

-Things to Do in Kona, Hawaii + the Kohala Coast
+Activities to Enjoy in Kona + on the Kohala Coast

 Although travel is such a big part of my life now, like many of us, I didn’t grow up traveling often.
 Hawaii was the one place I returned to repeatedly as a child.
 I was lucky enough to grow up spending my October break from school exploring the Big Island’s seas, parks, and beaches.

 So I jumped at the recent chance to return with Fairmont Orchid, a resort perched toward the northern tip of the island on the stunning Kohala Coast.
-I had the chance both to experience the beaches and the stunning coastline just off of the property, as well as revisit a few Kona-side locations — longtime favorite places that I’ll share with you here.
+I had the chance to experience the beaches and the stunning coastline just off of the property and revisit a few Kona-side locations — longtime favorite places that I’ll share with you here.

 If you’re planning a trip to Hawaii’s Big Island, you’ll fly into the Kona International Airport, and, more likely than not, you’ll be staying somewhere along the western or Kona coast side, also known as the “dry side” of the island.